PhD programme in Economics

 Meet Patrizia Massner, a third-year student:

-Meet Ulrika Arhsjö, at her final year of our program:
+Meet Ulrika Arhsjö, in her final year of the programme:

 The graduate students' council